mikebaldry/math_engine/README.md

 # MathEngine

 MathEngine is a lightweight mathematical expression parser and evaluator.
-It currently handles addition, subtraction, multiplication, division and the use of variables.
+It currently handles addition, subtraction, multiplication, division, exponent, modulus and the use of variables.

 Install with